Early days with Hapas.com

 I am Japanese Amerasian, though, since I graduated from the University of Washington in 1997, I have not met one Japanese Amerasian in person.
 Those mixed Japanese I knew online identified as Haafu.
 I joined a couple of active Haafu online groups, but to be honest, I felt I could not relate to them.

-When I watch videos about Haafu, many of the Haafus seem weak to me.
+Many of the Haafus seem weak to me.
 I understand this is a general naivete on my part.
 I had been bullied in school but I eventually fought back.
 That is what you do in America.
-In Japan, you could not fight back.
-Any video about Haafus, you never see this group fight back.
+Fight back.
+In Japan, you never see Haafus fight back.

 Hiroko does a great job covering mixed Japanese issues in Japan.
-She, herself, is expecting a "Haafu" baby.
 Her perspective helps the Japanese get a better understanding of what mixed Japanese go through in Japanese society.

 Black in Japan | MFiles